seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

    + Evaluating financial considerations
    + Technical considerations in creating a business case

-1. Please select **[Cloud Adoption Strategy Evaluator](https://learn.microsoft.com/en-us/assessments/8fefc6d5-97ac-42b3-8e97-d82701e55bab/sessions/32525eb4-19c4-4d71-a803-a80a7d959850?mode=pre-assessment&id=8fefc6d5-97ac-42b3-8e97-d82701e55bab&session=32525eb4-19c4-4d71-a803-a80a7d959850)** to assesses your strategy posture across distinct areas.
-Please sign in with your microsoft account.
+1. Please select **[Cloud Adoption Strategy Evaluator](https://learn.microsoft.com/en-us/assessments/8fefc6d5-97ac-42b3-8e97-d82701e55bab/sessions/32525eb4-19c4-4d71-a803-a80a7d959850?mode=pre-assessment&id=8fefc6d5-97ac-42b3-8e97-d82701e55bab&session=32525eb4-19c4-4d71-a803-a80a7d959850)** to assess your strategy posture across distinct areas.

+2. Please sign in with your personal microsoft account.
+If you don't have one, signup using the link **[Create Microsoft Account](https://account.microsoft.com/account)** and proceed.

 2. Select **Edit** and enter the name **Contoso Cloud Adoption Strategy Evaluator 2023**, then select **Save**, then select **Continue**.

    ![img](../media/cld1.png)

-3. On the **Choose your interests** section please select all options and then select **Start**.
+3. On the **Choose your interests** section, select all options and then select **Start**.

    ![img](../media/cld2.png)

    ![img](../media/cld3.png)

-4. On **Identifying your motivations** Please select the answers for each questions:
+4. On **Identifying your motivations** select the answers for each questions as below:

    1. How would you describe your cloud strategy?